San Francisco Dons men's basketball: NCAA tournament results

 The Dons have appeared in 17 NCAA Tournaments.
 Their combined record is 21–15.
 They are two time National Champions (1955, 1956).

 NIT results

-The Dons have appeared in six National Invitation Tournaments (NIT).
-Their combined record is 6–5.
+The Dons have appeared in eight National Invitation Tournaments (NIT).
+Their combined record is 7–6.
 They were NIT champions in 1949.

 CBI results

 The Dons have appeared in the College Basketball Invitational (CBI) three times.
 Their combined record is 4–3.

 CIT results

 The Dons have appeared in one CollegeInsider.com Postseason Tournament (CIT).
 Their record is 2–1.

 Retired numbers

 The Dons have retired seven numbers to date:

 All-Americans

 Dons in the NBA

 The University of San Francisco has had 24 players go on to play in the NBA: